How to Calculate PAYE In South Africa?

 What Is The Minimum Salary For PAYE In South Africa?

-The minimum salary that attracts PAYE in South Africa is currently R91,250 per annum for the 2024/24 tax year.
-This works out at R7,604 a month if it is equally split into 12 payments.
-Thirteenth checks and other payment structures could affect this, depending on how your employer handles your pay package.
+The minimum salary that attracts PAYE in South Africa is currently R91,250 per annum for the 2025/26 tax year.
+If it is equally split into 12 payments, this works out at R7,604 a month.
+Depending on how your employer handles your pay package, thirteenth checks and other payment structures could affect this.

-While PAYE, like the wider income tax world, can be complex, understanding the basics of how PAYE is calculated and deducted can help you keep a better idea of your financial situation and help you stay fully tax-compliant throughout the year.
+While PAYE, like the wider income tax world, can be complex, understanding how PAYE is calculated and deducted can help you better understand your financial situation and help you stay fully tax-compliant throughout the year.

 - ADVERTISEMENT -